 - Preheat oven to 425F.

-- Bake it for 15 minutes, flip patties and bake for another 10 minutes.
+- Bake it for 15 minutes, flip meatballs and bake for another 10 minutes or until done.

 What recipe should I make next?